Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/assessment/CLI/Assessment-SKU-AzureSQLMI-using-CLI.md

 # Assessment and SKU recommendation for Azure SQL Managed Instance using CLI

-Assess your SQL Server databases for Azure SQL Managed Instance readiness or identify any migration blockers before migrating them to Azure SQL Managed Instance.
+Assess your SQL Server databases for Azure SQL Managed Instance readiness or to identify any migration blockers before migrating them to Azure SQL Managed Instance.

 The [Azure SQL migration extension for Azure Data Studio](https://learn.microsoft.com/en-us/sql/azure-data-studio/extensions/azure-sql-migration-extension?view=sql-server-ver16) enables you to assess, get Azure recommendations and migrate your SQL Server databases to Azure SQL.